Farrah and I went to the Bridge School Benefit concert this past Sunday. The lineup for the concert on that day was:

 - They charged $9 - $12 for a beer!
 Robbery.

 Overall, the concert was a nice mellow affair.
-The concert began on a warm Sunday afternoon, that subsequently turned into a cold windy night (part of the reason we left early).
+The concert began on a warm Sunday afternoon, which subsequently turned into a cold windy night (part of the reason we left early).